ianychoi-dev/testrepo/README.md

 How to build

-- $ javac GitHub.java
+- $ javac GitHubTest.java
-- $ java GitHub
+- $ java GitHubTest